Systemd-Free Devuan Linux Announces A Second Release Candidate

 I hope this will help end the systemd "debate".
 I get a little tired seeing the constant re-treading of which one is better.
 If you like systemd or don't care, you have distro options.
 If you don't like systemd and DO care, you also have at least one distro to choose from.
 Use the tech that makes most sense for you.

 for how long will it be viable?
-(Score:1)
+(Score:2, Insightful)

 GNOME, KDE, and Cinnamon have been removed from tasksel, but can still be installed although they "are known to suffer from some glitches due to the lack of systemd